CARTAvis/carta-package/AppImage-old/README.md

 ## Use Docker to create a universal AppImage for CARTA

+## Note: Old method for v3.0.0-beta.3 and earlier.

 ### Basic usage:

 Execute the `./create-appimage-redhat.sh` or `./create-appimage-ubuntu.sh` scripts.
 They will create the v3.0.0-beta.3 AppImages automatically.